-Seven artists, including Tori Cole, won scholarships to attend the 2nd Annual Figurative Art Convention & Expo (FACE) this past fall.
+Seven artists, including Tori Cole, won scholarships to attend the Figurative Art Convention & Expo (FACE) last year.
 In this exclusive Q&A, Cole shares her love of drawing portraits with sanguine chalk, her challenges and successes, and more.

 Drawing Portraits: A Q&A